jianxiaoguo/website/content/en/docs/contribution-guidelines/overview.md

 ## Write Documentation

 We are always looking to improve and expand our documentation.
 Most docs reside in the [drycc/workflow][workflow] repository.
-Simply fork the project, update docs and send us a pull request.
+Simply fork the project, update docs, and send us a pull request.

 ## Contribute Code

 We are always looking for help improving the core platform, other workloads, tooling, and test coverage.
 Interested in contributing code?
-Let’s chat in the [Drycc #community Slack channel][slack].
+Let's chat in the [Drycc #community Slack channel][slack].
 Make sure to check out issues tagged [easy fix][] or [help wanted][].

 When you're ready to begin writing code, review [Design Documents][dd] and get your [Development Environment][dev-environment] set up.